Football in San Marino: Domestic football

 San Marino has no women's league, with them purely being represented in the Italian league system.
-This began as early as the 1980's, though the team only lasted 7 years and resulted in most of the players moving to play with Italian clubs.
+This began as early as the 1980s, though the team only lasted 7 years and resulted in most of the players moving to play with Italian clubs.
 The FA attempted again in 2000, bringing together players for training and building up to entering the Italian league.
 As the project strengthened, they organised friendlies against Italian sides and in 2004-05 they would enter the Promozione, then called the Serie D, as San Marino Academy.
 For the first few years the team is predominantly Sammarinese and a national team is added to the long-term plans by the FA around 2013.
 Today, San Marino Academy continue to represent the nation in Italian women's football.
 They competed in the 2020–21 Serie A (women) for their first season in the top flight, but were relegated.
 The team are not listed as mainly Sammarinese anymore though, and no national side has formed as of 2022, the last in UEFA to do so.
 Problems of dual nationality have also struck, with Chiara Beccari being capped for the Italian U-19 team.